It’s that time.

 A quick note: let your kids hear you praying for them.

-I treasure those verses in John when Jesus is praying because I get to read something that He prayed with me (and all believers) in mind.
-And of course, it’s a comfort knowing that He always intercedes for me.
+I treasure those verses in John when Jesus is praying because I get to read something that He prayed with all of His people (including me) in mind.
+And of course, it’s a comfort knowing that He always intercedes for us.

 Similarly, we are the hands, feet, and mouths of Christ in our homes.
 We are the ambassadors of Jesus to our children.
 What does hearing us pray for them stir in their little hearts?

 I love having people in my life who pray for me.
-But there’s something very special about my mother telling me the situations in my life that she’s praying over.
+But there’s something very special about my mother telling me she’s prayed for me.

 3) Open the conversation